 Fees Under Cambiar Investors

 In addition to the fees Cambiar Investors charges for advisory services, investors should expect to pay transaction-based expenses such as brokerage commissions, fees associated with the execution of foreign currency and those related to the holding of depositary receipts.
+These fees vary by service and possibly by investment type.

 What to Watch Out for